ARTICLES ON DAYLIGHT

 Shaping spaces with light - design principles and the EN 17037 EU standard

-Light is one of architecture’s most powerful materials.
-It transforms spaces, influences well-being, and brings buildings to life.
-This presentation invites students of architecture and practicing architects alike to explore the art and science of daylighting, guided by the design principles outlined in the EN 17037 standard.
-Get to know the basics of natural and artificial lighting, the regulatory framework, and design strategies.
-Discover how thoughtful daylight design not only enhances comfort and sustainability but also elevates the human experience of architecture.
+Light is one of architecture’s most influential materials.
+It transforms spaces, affects well-being, and animates buildings.
+This presentation encourages students of architecture and practicing architects to explore the art and science of daylighting, guided by the principles in the EN 17037 standard.
+Learn the fundamentals of natural and artificial lighting, the regulatory framework, and design strategies.
+Discover how mindful daylight design can improve comfort, sustainability, and the human experience of architecture.

 Well-being and energy performance through daylight - the 17037 EU standard